Conor McGregor: ‘He Went To a Knee’

 — Conor McGregor (@TheNotoriousMMA) November 3, 2020

-McGregor went on to define what he thinks should be ruled a knockdown.
+McGregor went on to define specifically what he thinks should be ruled a knockdown.

 McGregor posted, “3 points of contact to the ground, caused by a strike to the head/body.
 The 4th knockdown in the Eddie fight wasn’t officially scored.
 Neither was the khabib overhand.
 Both of them were knockdowns though.
 I’ll take that one to get my “Most Knockdowns in a UFC title fight” record. ”